hinojosachapel/DynamicModules/README.md

 # Dynamic Modules
-Dynamic Modules is a sample prototype for a WPF modular application based on the [Prism Library](https://github.com/PrismLibrary/Prism) and the [Modern UI for WPF (MUI)](https://github.com/firstfloorsoftware/mui) toolkit.
+Dynamic Modules is a sample prototype for a WPF modular application based on the [Prism Library](https://github.com/PrismLibrary/Prism) and the [Modern UI for WPF (MUI)](https://github.com/firstfloorsoftware/mui) Toolkit.
 It is a proof of concept for creating metro-styled, modern UI WPF applications in a plugin architecture.

 ![](https://github.com/hinojosachapel/DynamicModules/blob/master/dynamicmodules.png)

-A few time ago a colleague of mine told me about a problem he had to solve.
-A customer asked him to develop a desktop application that present a different set of features in accordance to which of the enterprise offices is running the software.
+A little while ago, a colleague of mine told me about a problem he had to solve.
+A customer asked him to develop a desktop application that presents a different set of features in accordance to which of the enterprise offices is running the software.
 On the one hand, I remembered how to do that from a past project where I was involved.
 On the other hand, [there is an open source project](https://github.com/firstfloorsoftware/mui) for creating WPF applications with a modern look & feel, which I am following since a couple of years because I think it's really great.

 I wondered if there is a way to solve the problem by using Prism and the open source MUI library for creating a plugin architecture, and came out with a prototype solution which I am presenting here.